talukanyani/muts-server-v1/README.md

 # Tmlab Website

 ## About The Project
-The is a website to show apps of Tmlab(Talukanyani Mutshaeni's Laboratry).
+This is a website to show Tmlab apps.
 Users can find links to downlod specific app in Play Store or App Store.
-Users can also send messages to Tmlab and also subscribe to their newsletter.
+Users can send messages to Tmlab and also subscribe to their newsletter.

 ## How it Works
 This program servers [tmlab-website-client](https://github.com/Talukanyani/tmlab-website-client) to the user's browser.
 It also handles other user's request such as sending message, and send back the response using REST API.

 ## Technologies Used
 - Javascript